 While getting sick isn’t 100% avoidable, the good news is that you can stock your fridge and pantry with foods that will help boost your immunity, as well as soothe and even shorten common illnesses once they occur.

-Before an illness strikes, it’s a good idea to arm yourself with knowledge about how foods work (and don’t work) to keep us healthy.
+Before illness strikes, it’s a good idea to arm yourself with knowledge about how foods work (and don’t work) to keep us healthy.

 We’ve all heard the old adage “Feed a cold and starve a fever.”
 Not true.
 (Sorry, Grandma.)
 No matter what bug has you feeling under the weather, your strategy should be to eat.
 Why?
 Your body needs fuel to fight the illness!